Panyit Miskolc: Baron of the realm

 With the title of ispán, Panyit became representative of the royal power in Zala County throughout from late 1270 to September 1272.
 He restored public order and suppressed minor uprisings instigated by Bohemian mercenaries along the border.
 Stephen V, who saw the power machinations and aspirations of Ottokar behind Hahót's revolt, launched a plundering raid into Austria around 21 December 1270.
 Panyit served as one of the commanders of the punitive expedition, along with Denis Péc and Ernye Ákos under general-in-chief Gregory Monoszló.
 They devastated the southeastern part of Styria and besieged Radkersburg, Fürstenfeld, Limbuh and Trasach, before returning home.
 It soon escalated into war by the spring of 1271, when Ottokar invaded the lands north of the Danube in April 1271 and captured a number of important fortresses in Upper Hungary.
 Panyit – with royal castellan Zsidó – successfully defended the fort of Purbach from the advancing Styrian troops.
 Panyit was present, when Stephen V and Ottokar II reached an agreement in Pressburg on 2 July 1271 after their brief war.
+In accordance with the treaty, common Austrian–Hungarian commissions were established to determine the borders and to resolve the disputes between the neighboring lords.
+As ispán of Zala County, Panyit (together with Gregory Monoszló who governed Vas County) took part in this process along the border with the Duchy of Styria, negotiating with the captains and notaries of the aforementioned province.